tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 	> log { source(<var_name>); filter(<var_name>); destination(<var_name>); };

 	**Note:**
-	For each port hat we use we need to keep separate varia
+	For each port hat we use we need to keep separate variable names for source, filter and destination.
+As separate ports should be aligned to different facilities.

-Append the following at the bottom of the file before the last line `@include "/etc/syslog-ng/conf.d/*.conf"`

 ~~. let's begin with understanding why we need logs and how the logging system works~~ . then introduction of ELK and after that the need of ELK stack